neurodata/xbrain/data/README.md

 This repo contains manually annotated (training and test) volumes of X-ray microtomography data.
 Currently, we have these volumes saved in matfiles, however we plan to include other formats in a future release.
 Further details about the data collection and methods use to annotate these volumes can be found in our [manuscript](http://arxiv.org/pdf/1604.03629).

+If you use any of the data products contained in this repository, please cite the following manuscript:

+__Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography." [arXiv:1604.03629](http://arxiv.org/pdf/1604.03629) (2016).__

 If you have any questions, please contact Eva Dyer at edyer{at}northwestern{dot}edu.

-***
-If you use any of the datasets contained in this repository, please cite the following manuscript:

-__Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography." [arXiv:1604.03629](http://arxiv.org/pdf/1604.03629) (2016).__

 ***
 ## What's available ##

 * __xbrain/data/groundtruth__
   - This folder contains Matlab arrays (MAT) with X-ray image data and/or manual annotations, as well as .nii files (ITK Snap) which contain the raw annotations of different volumes.
   - To start, go to the groundtruth folder (/xbrain/data/groundtruth) and check out V1.